adck872/food-waste-app/README.md

 Quick Add (Optional Feature):
 Include a “Quick Add” button in the form.
 Pre-fill fields based on frequently added items or templates (e.g., “Milk, 1 Bottle, 7 Days”).

+# recipe page - tailored to their pantry inventory and personalized recommendations with search options and filtering capabilities

+Title Recipes at the top of the tape search bar to search recipes by name, ingredient, cuisine, dietry preferences, cooking timeso etc high priority recipe recommendations (expiring ingredients) section which is a horizontal scrollable row at the top that says dont waste these ingredients

+a vertical scrollable list of recipe cards where each card has recipe image, title key info like prep and cook time and ingredients matched from your pantry action buttons view recipe to open full details, save to favourites. add a clickable heart icon in the corner of each recipe card to favourite/unfavourite

+Substituted recipes section - using alternative ingredients when pantry missing certain key items

+- recipes that wouldve matched expiring ingredients but substitute for missing ones ( if out of eggs use yoghurt) cards for each recipe but with a substitution save or favourite recipe. add a clickable heart icon in the corner of each recipe card to favourite/unfavourite

+favourite button at the top of the page "View all favourites" take to favourites tab on the same page to favourite section